 The effect of price on the bottom line

 Perhaps surprisingly, price has the biggest effect on the bottom line.
 Over all the other actions you can take, a small increase in the price you sell your product or service can have the biggest impact on your profit, even more so than winning new clients or increasing sales.
 The associated costs of other methods of increasing turnover often take a lot more time and are more expensive.
 For example, the marketing costs of bringing new customers in and the labour costs of the new work.
-Increasing prices is can be quick and cheap to implement.
+Increasing price can be quick and cheap to implement.
 If you treat your customers well and they are happy with the service you provide, most won’t bat an eyelid at a small increase in price.

 An example of the effect of increasing prices